Observations On The Double Haul

 Well, if the necessary fundamentals which a double haul would enhance are not already in place, not already ingrained as muscle memory, learning the technique generally proves counterproductive.
 Two things tend to happen, both of them bad.

 Employed best, a double haul is always additive to the casting experience.
-It allows us to present our fly and catch fish in situations that, sans its use, would otherwise be impossible.
+It allows us to present our fly and catch fish in situations that, sans its use, would be impossible otherwise.
 So it’s definitely worth learning.

 Just don’t learn it too soon.